 A quite typical picture: software development company X, first delivery of project Y to testing team after few months of coding just failed because software is so buggy and crashes so often.
 Project Manager decides to invest some money in automated testing tool that will solve all stability problems with click-and-replay interface.
 Demos are very impressive.
 The tool was integrated and a bunch of tests were "clicked".

 After a month we have 10% of tests that are failing.
-10% is not a big deal, we can live with them.
-After additional month 30% of tests fails because important screen design was changed and some tests cannot authorize them for some reason.
+10% is not a big deal, we can live with it.
+After additional month 30% of tests fails because important screen design was changed and some tests cannot authorize themselves in application "for some reason".
 Pressure for next delivery increases, chances to delegate some testers to fix failing test cases are smaller every week.

 What are the final results of above tool?

 - unmaintained set of tests (and the tool itself) is abandoned

 - man-days lost for setting up test cases

 - $$ lost for the tool and training

 Has the tool been introduced too late?
 Maybe wrong tool was selected?